-This Labor Day Weekend, September 1, 2, and 3, will mark the 5th Annual Cornstock Folk Festival, a three day celebration of roots music.
+This Labor Day Weekend, August 31, September 1-2, 2018 will mark the 6th Annual Cornstock Folk Festival, a three day celebration of bluegrass and roots music.
 The festival boasts stage shows, workshops, camping, kids’ activities, indie-crafts, regional artists, food vendors, yoga, lots of jamming, and of course the cool crisp Tunkhannock Creek.
 The show goes on rain or shine.

 The festival is set in the pristine mountains of Northeast Pennsylvania at Lazy Brook Park just east of Tunkhannock on Rt.
 6. Known as the gateway to the Endless Mountains, you’ll see some of Pennsylvania’s most beautiful scenery right from your campsite.

 Cornstock was founded to preserve folk and acoustic music -- the "greenest" form of music -- and to further the arts in northeast Pennsylvania.
 Cornstock is a time to come together with kindred music lovers and players for a truly organic musical experience.

 We want to make sure acoustic music is around for generations to come, so kids 15 and under are free.
 Bring your good vibes and instruments and join in the movement.

 The festival site is 22 miles west of Scranton and 3 miles east of Tunkhannock, PA on Rt.
 6 at the intersection of Rt.
 6 and Rt.
 92 directly across from Deer Park Lumber.

 Please be aware that some GPS offer bad directions.
 The festival is located directly off of Rt.
 6. Do not turn off the main road until you reach the festival site.